Student Guide on Attending College in Las Vegas

 The Las Vegas Sun tells the story of a group at the University of Nevada, Las Vegas, that is a part of HYPER.
 Helping Young People Experience Recovery is a program started in 2011, to help college students with their recovery after receiving treatment for their substance abuse problems, whether the treatment was sought voluntarily or by way of a court mandate.

 College students getting drunk and experimenting with drugs has long been held as a ritual rite of passage, celebrating the transition from the restrictions of the teenage years to the freedom of being an adult.
+Some colleges are even considered “party schools”.
 The reality, however, is that the prevalence of addictive substances on university campuses, and the stresses of all-nighters, peer pressure, and parental expectations can turn a rite of passage into a nightmare that can lead to psychological scarring, dropping out of school, or even death.

 This a problem that is plaguing higher education institutions around the country.
 To a degree, the problem is a creation of the system of higher education: The Huffington Post calls it “The Dark Side of America’s Achievement Culture,” where students – still young men and women – are pushed and driven to the point of crippling mental strain.
 Some make it through with flying colors; others slump over the finish line, exhausted and bitter.
 Some cope with alcohol or drugs, encouraged or enabled by their friends and parents; some take their own lives.